Green's theorem: History

 It is named after George Green, who stated a similar result in an 1828 paper titled An Essay on the Application of Mathematical Analysis to the Theories of Electricity and Magnetism.
 In 1846, Augustin-Louis Cauchy published a paper stating Green's theorem as the penultimate sentence.
 This is in fact the first printed version of Green's theorem in the form appearing in modern textbooks.
-Bernhard Riemann gave the first proof of Green's theorem in his doctoral dissertation on the theory of functions of a complex variable.
+Green did not actually derive the form of "Green's theorem" which appears in this article; rather, he derived a form of the "divergence theorem", which appears on pages 10–12 of his Essay.